Last Updated: May 20, 2026

 We collect the following categories of personal data:

-During counseling sessions, you may share information about your mental health, relationships, or personal circumstances.
-This information is treated with the highest level of confidentiality and is processed only with your explicit consent for the purpose of providing counseling services.
+During coaching sessions, you may share information about your personal circumstances, wellbeing, or relationships.
+This information is treated with the highest level of confidentiality and is processed only with your explicit consent (Art.
+9(2)(a) GDPR) for the purpose of providing coaching services.

 We process your personal data based on the following legal grounds (Art.
 6 GDPR):